odisfm/zcx-docs/docs/lessons/reloading-control-surfaces.md

 ## reload the set 😒

-cmd + S, then in the menu bar `File -> Open Recent Set -> <my cool set.als>`.
+cmd + S, then in the menu bar `File -> Open Recent Set -> <my cool set>.als`.
 Much better than reloading Live, but still sucks with heavier sets.

 ## manually reload zcx 😏